Fogging Machines and Aerosoles for Mold Removal

 If you are a homeowner dealing with a large mold problem, it is OK to go this route.
 However, you need to research commercial foggers and invest in rebreather masks.

-Concrobium mold control is a preferred do-it-yourself, natural mold spray.
+Biocide lab mold foggers is a a preferred do-it-yourself product.
 I like this type of mold control because it has multi-use applications.

-It is safe to use on most surfaces, including wood and carpet.
-The initial smell of Concrobium foggers and aerosols are initially overwhelming.
+Both are safe to use on most surfaces, including wood and carpet.
+The initial smell of Concrobium areosol and Biocide Labs foggers are overwhelming.
 This is why instructions are clear about giving the product time to work and instruct users to vacate the area.

-Large basements, garages, and outbuildings need more than one can.
-The can haves instructions explaining how much area each can covers.
+Large basements, garages, and outbuildings need more than one can of either biocide Labs mold fogger or concrobium mold fogger.
+The cans have instructions explaining how much area each can covers.
 In large areas, cold fogging ULV mold fogging machine gives supreme coverage.

-Concrobium treatments can be done yourself.
-If you don't have a cold fogging machine, you may want to rent one or call in a professional.
+Both Biocide Lab foggers and Concrobium treatments can be done yourself.
+If you don't have a cold fogging machine, you may want to rent one or call in a professional if you decide toskip aerosol and buy foggers instead.

 Be aware that most professionals treatments are not natural; instead, they rely on the heavy foggers.
 Croncrobium is unlike other brands because it is not a thick fog.